catafest/pygame-medic-snake/README.md

 Until I get the pain or I get to the dentist I started writing this game.

 This game comes with three players:
-- a human player can change the pils with the arrows keys;
+- a human player can change the pills with the arrows keys;
 - a computer player follow the virus player;
 - a threatening virus player with a random position;